liblouis/liblouis-js/README.md

 </script>
 ```

-### Printing the Version Number By Directly Calling Liblouis
+### Printing the Version Number By Directly Calling Liblouis in the Browser

 Include one of the `liblouis-*.js` files.